NeCTAR-RC/nectarcloud-tier0doco/articles/Cloud Expert--DOCID19/Authentication--DOCID41/Introduction to Authentication--DOCID75.md

 ## Introduction to Authentication

-Authentication is the process to verify the identify of a user that is requesting to access a computer system.
-In the context of NecTAR Cloud, the identifies of users or host computers must be established before accessing the Cloud resources such as Dashboard, APIs and Virtual Machines and etc.
+Authentication is the process of verifying the identify of a user that is requesting to access a computer system.
+In the context of NeCTAR Cloud, the identities of users or host computers must be established before accessing the Cloud resources such as Dashboard, APIs, Virtual Machines, etc.

 ## Methods of Authentication